heli-t-00/Project2_badmintonCourt/README.md

 The interactive badminton court will allow users to:

 - Identify specific areas of the court such as play zones or service areas.
-- Learn key rules visually, such as which areas are valid for singles play.
+- Learn key rules visually, such as which areas are valid for singles play or doubles play.
 - Experience animations that demonstrate court usage (e.g., valid service areas).
 - Interact with tooltips providing additional information about court regions.

-This project satisfies the following objectives:
+This project intends to satisfy the following objectives:

 - LO1: Design an interactive front-end web application based on UX design principles, accessibility, and responsivity.
 - LO2: Test the application thoroughly during development, implementation, and deployment phases.